harshita1025/Decentralized-Identity-Verification-System/README.md

 - Integration with off chain data oracles for document validation identity registration.
 - Decentralized reputation scores based on verification history of the project.
 - DID (Decentralized Identifiers) and W3C compliance for this.
-- Integration with soulbound tokens or zkProofs decentralized identity verification system
+- Integration with soulbound tokens or zkProofs decentralized identity verification system.

 ## 📜 Deployment Instructions